 Tamara Carleton, Ph.D.

-Tamara Carleton, Ph.D., is chief executive and founder of Innovation Leadership Board LLC, a global leader in the design of tools and processes that enable radical innovation.
-Client organizations have included Deutsche Bank, Microsoft, Samsung, SAP, Tekes, and Volvo Construction Equipment.
+Tamara Carleton, Ph.D., is CEO and founder of Innovation Leadership Board LLC, a global leader in the design of tools and processes that enable radical innovation.
+Clients have included Deutsche Bank, Microsoft, Samsung, SAP, Tekes, and Volvo Construction Equipment.
 She oversees the Sugar Network, a global innovation network of academic institutions collaborating with companies to solve challenging, real-world problems.

-Carleton currently serves as a Forum for Innovation Fellow at the U.S. Chamber of Commerce Foundation, exploring how emerging technologies and resources have created an unprecedented state of abundance for individual wellbeing and job creation.
-Previously, she was a Fellow with the Foundation for Enterprise Development and also a Fellow for the Bay Area Science and Innovation Consortium.
+Carleton has served as an Innovation Fellow with the U.S. Chamber of Commerce Foundation, as a Fellow with the Foundation for Enterprise Development, and also as a Fellow for the Bay Area Science and Innovation Consortium.

 In addition, Carleton teaches organizational innovation and foresight strategy in Stanford University’s School of Engineering executive education program.
 Drawing on her business experience, Carleton’s research agenda focuses on industry innovation, particularly issues related to technical visionary leadership, innovation culture, regional innovation, and foresight strategy.
 This work builds on her pioneering study of the innovation practices of the U.S. Defense Advanced Research Projects Agency (DARPA).

 A former management consultant at Deloitte Consulting LLP, Carleton specialized in emerging solutions in enterprise applications, customer experience, and marketing strategy.
 At Deloitte, she developed two proprietary methodologies, the Customer Experience Audit and Persona Design, which were incorporated into client service offerings.